devalees/backend/docs/front-end/entity.md

 # Entity API Documentation

 ## Base URL
-All endpoints are prefixed with `/api/entity/`
+All endpoints are prefixed with `/api/v1/entity/`

 ## Authentication
 All endpoints require JWT authentication.
 Include the JWT token in the Authorization header:
 ```
 Authorization: Bearer <your_jwt_token>
 ```

+## Role-Based Access Control
+All endpoints implement Role-Based Access Control (RBAC).
+Users can only access:
+- Resources belonging to organizations they have active roles in
+- Actions their role permissions allow them to perform

 ## Endpoints